benmatheson/eclipse/README.md

-You can visit a few real eclipse visulization simulators at places like [Vox] (https://www.vox.com/science-and-health/2017/7/25/16019892/solar-eclipse-2017-interactive-map) and  [Time.](http://time.com/4882923/total-solar-eclipse-map-places-view/)
+You can visit a few real eclipse visulization simulators at places like <br /> [Vox] (https://www.vox.com/science-and-health/2017/7/25/16019892/solar-eclipse-2017-interactive-map) and ><br/>  [Time.](http://time.com/4882923/total-solar-eclipse-map-places-view/)